 There are three background issues behind the idea of promoting agroforestry and organic fertilizer such as monoculture practices in Indonesia, the use of synthetic fertilizer, as well as food loss and food waste.

-Synthetic fertilizers also contribute to 10% of Indonesia’s emissions in the agricultural sector.
+Synthetic Fertilizers also contributes to 10% of Indonesia’s emissions in agricultural sector.
 Moreover, Indonesia was leading the market of Indonesia is leading the market of synthetic fertilizers in Southeast Asia in 2013.
-This presentation also shows that Indonesia has the highest rate for food loss/waste per capita in the world, with about 13 millions tons of food wasted every year.
+This presentation also shows that Indonesia has the highest rate for food loss/waste per capita in the world, with about 13 million tons of food wasted every year.

 Shifting to agroforestry